 There are two options that can be toggled on.
 The first one reads as follows “Suggest emails to reply to” and the next one says “Suggest emails to follow up on.”

-You can enable just one of them or both depending on your preferences.
+You can enable either one or both, depending on your preferences.

-Please remember that the Nudge option is not the same as the “Smart Compose.”
+Please note that the Nudge option differs from “Smart Compose.”

 What does Nudge do?

 I can rely on the Nudge feature without setting up additional Spam filters or rules for the Inbox.
-Meanwhile, the person on the other end can also nudge you for the reply.
+Meanwhile, the person on the other end can also nudge you for a reply.

 The downside is that the Nudge can potentially irritate the users.
 For example, if you have nudged your colleague, the chances are that Gmail has already sent them a Nudge alert once and yours is the second time.
 Meanwhile, Nudge has a nasty habit of reminding me of emails that I don’t want to reply or have already taken care in one form or other.